Rails-Designer/rails_icons/README.md

 # Rails Icons

 Add any icon library to a Rails app.
 Rails Icons has first-party support for a [handful of libraries](#first-party-libraries).
 It is library agnostic so it can be used with any icon library using the same interface.
+Rails Icons is a Rails gem for the [Icons Ruby gem](https://github.com/Rails-Designer/icons).

 ![Rails Icons - A collection of icons from popular libraries like Feather, Lucide, and Heroicons arranged in a grid pattern around the title text](https://raw.githubusercontent.com/Rails-Designer/rails_icons/HEAD/.github/cover.jpg)